IME Exam For L&I Claims In Washington

 - Do not agree to invasive tests or submit to procedures that your regular doctor has already performed.
 In addition, you do not have to endure painful procedures.

 Unfortunately, IMEs are typically problematic because of the bias inherent in the process.
 For one, the injured party does not usually get a say in who conducts their IME.
 What’s more, L&I doctors are rarely neutral or independent.
 They tend to be more loyal to the insurance company that hired them, and in many cases, their reports and assessments will try to make the case that an injured person is fine.

 It is not uncommon for judges to reject workers’ comp IME reports from doctors because they are biased and error-ridden, but even so, these reports are still used in IME workers’ compensation cases.
 As such, you should consult your attorney before undergoing a Washington IME.

 How Are IME Doctors Selected?

 The way an IME doctor is chosen depends on the state you live in.
 Some states allow insurance companies to choose the doctor, while others will select a doctor from a list at random.
-These people are seen as the experts, and their opinions are given significant weight — so the doctor chosen for your IME will greatly influence your case.
+In Washington state, an IME must be provided by a doctor on a pre-approved list from L&I. These people are seen as the experts, and their opinions are given significant weight—so the doctor chosen for your IME will greatly influence your case.

 What Not To Do During An IME Evaluation